 Load purified RNA polymerase II onto the DNA:RNA hybrid.

-Mix 1 pmole (1 µl) of DNA:RNA duplex with 13 µl of Pol II buffer (from Table 2).
+Mix 1 pmole (1 µL) of DNA:RNA duplex with 13 µL of Pol II buffer (from Table 3).

-Add ~0.02 units of purified RNA Pol II (1 µl) to the mixture from step 1.3.1 and mix by gently pipeting up and down and stirring with pipet tip, without introducing bubbles
+Add ~0.02 units of purified RNA Pol II (1 µL) to the mixture from step 1.3.1 and mix by gently pipeting up and down and stirring with pipet tip, without introducing bubbles

 NOTE: Volumes given from here on are for a single reaction; scale up as needed for the number of reactions in the experiment.